of plugs and sockets

 Production of electrical accessories for domestic use started in the late 19th century with lamp fittings and switches.
 In the first decade of the 20st century, when supply of electricity to homes, offices and workshops was no longer exceptional, new entrepreneurs started production of electrical accessories, while others exchanged less profitable business for more promising prospects.

 About half of the companies listed below were founded between 1910 and 1930.
-Production was boosted when the Beakeland patents run out of validity in 1926-'27.
+Production was boosted when the Beakeland patents expired in 1926-'27.
 The electro-technical industry was of major importance to German economy.
 Products were exported to many countries around the world.

 Before WW II Berlin, Sachsen/Thüringen, Westfalen/Rheinland and Franken (Nürnberg) were hot spots for electro-technical companies.